A Horse of a Different Color: XHTML is not HTML

 Kindly stop reading and let that sink in for a minute.
 If you

-and leaving the rest of the document alone, and then try validating
+rest of the document alone, and then try validating it.
+You’ll

-it.
-You’ll see what I mean.
-Any extra slashes in the
+see what I mean.
+Any extra slashes in the head

 Every file has a MIME type;